How to Install Apache Maven on Debian 12/11/10

 source /etc/profile.d/maven.sh

-Finally, having set up the Apache Maven environment, it is good practice to confirm that everything has been correctly configured.
+Finally, having set up the Apache Maven environment, confirming that everything has been correctly configured is good practice.
 As with the prior verification, this will be performed by checking the installed version of Apache Maven.
 To validate the installation, execute the following command:

 mvn -version

 This command will return information about the installed version of Apache Maven.
-If everything has been set up correctly, the version number should correspond with the version you downloaded.
+If everything has been set up correctly, the version number should correspond with your downloaded version.

 In this part of our guide, you will walk through the steps required to build a basic Maven project and conduct an initial test run.
-These instructions are designed to ensure that your Maven setup operates effectively on your Debian system.
+These instructions ensure that your Maven setup operates effectively on your Debian system.

 Step 1: Initiating a New Maven Project